- Workforce management

 Creating a digital workplace is the first step to surviving in today’s business world.
 Don’t believe us, 79% of companies agree they must transform their business into digital.
 The importance of implementing a digital workplace is out of the question.
-Furthermore, managing documents and getting the right information to the right person is a problem for 75% of companies.
+Furthermore, not having a document management system and getting the right information to the right person is a problem for 75% of companies.
 Living in the information era, it does not come as a surprise that information has become the most valuable asset for companies.
 In fact, companies expect information to quadruple over the next two years.
 But do you have what it takes to organise information before drowning under data clutter?

 With a myriad of information clutter, a digital workplace is a real-life hero.
 As defined by Gartner, a digital workplace enables new, more effective ways of working; raises employee engagement and agility; and exploits consumer-oriented styles and technologies.
 We tend to think knowledge workers are the main users of a digital workplace when in reality, companies still have too many process workers.
 For instance, HR managers who are stuck with daily processes could benefit from adopting a digital workplace.

 HR departments shouldn't be ignored when implementing digital workplace strategies.
 In fact, 28% of companies see employee portal as a priority for a digital workplace strategy.
 More often than not, managers spend too much time working with outdated spreadsheets.
 This is why forms and workflow are also a priority for digital workplace strategies.
-With the right strategy, HR managers can improve collaboration, employee engagement, productivity and internal HR processes.
+With the right HRIS, HR managers can improve collaboration, employee engagement, productivity and internal HR processes.

 Cloud services have become the real player when it comes to creating a digital workplace.
 Thanks to these services, companies can collaborate with other teams across the world.
-HR software online like kiwiHR ensures there are no barriers.
+HR software like kiwiHR ensures there are no barriers.
 All you need is a reliable wifi connection to access company information 24/7 from anywhere.